Table of Contents

 If the anemia is not treated adequately, there is a massive expansion of hemopoiesis within the bone marrow.
 This can lead to a “hair on end” appearance on skull X-ray.
 If regular transfusions are given, iron chelation must be started.

-While minor thalassemia and intermediate thalassemia mostly progress without complications, major thalassemia leads to death at infant age without treatment.
-Another life-shortening factor is increased iron residue in the organism (hemosiderosis).
-This is why therapeutic iron substitution of any kind is contraindicated.
+While minor and intermediate thalassemia mostly progress without complications, major thalassemia can lead to death at infant age without treatment.
+Another life-shortening factor is increased iron accumulation (hemosiderosis), which is why iron supplementation is contraindicated in cases of thalassemia.